FlyableDev/FlyableDoc/docs/faq.md

 Sure, as long as it stays in the bounds of the Python functionalities that Flyable supports right now.

-### How does Flyable compare to JS or HTML/CSS?

-Flyable enables Python to build website front-ends since it can generate WebAssembly instructions and comes with a GUI library.
-This means that you will now be able to use Python to build full websites.
-No more need to use JS, HTML or CSS!

 <br />
 <br />